It all begins with an observation.

 Mateo teaches a wide range of courses including organizational theory, group & team dynamics, interpersonal relations, change leadership, and applied research.
 His teaching spans undergraduate, graduate, and executive audiences.
 He has received two “Innovation in Teaching” awards, the Joseph M. Cronin Award for Academic Advising & Mentoring, and the Dr. Earl L. Avery MLK Leadership Award.
 In 2025, Mateo received the national “New Educator Award” from the Management & Organizational Behavior Teaching Society (MOBTS), a prestigious recognition of his classroom impact and groundbreaking research on teaching and learning in business education.

-Mateo holds 20+ years of experience as an organization development and change (ODC) consultant & trainer specializing in inclusive leadership, group & team dynamics, and organizational change.
-He currently serves as a Faculty Advisor to the Center for Women and Business at Bentley University and is a proud member of the Executive Board of Directors for GLSEN National, the leading LGBTQ+ education advocacy organization in the US.
-In 2024, Mateo received Bentley’s Presidential Faculty Fellowship which provides resources for him to direct Bentley’s first leadership summit for LGBTQ+ professionals and allies.
+Mateo holds 25+ years of experience as an organization development and change (ODC) consultant & trainer specializing in inclusive leadership, group & team dynamics, and organizational change.
+He currently serves as a Faculty Advisor to the Center for Women and Business at Bentley University and is a proud member of the Board of Directors for GLSEN National, the leading LGBTQ+ education advocacy organization in the US.
+In 2024, Mateo received Bentley’s Presidential Faculty Fellowship to direct Bentley's first annual Pride & Purpose Summit, a community learning event for LGBTQ+ professionals and their allies.

 Mateo holds a Ph.D. and M.A. in social/organizational psychology from Columbia University, and a B.A. in social work and psychology from the University of Portland.